openstack/barbican/install-guide/source/barbican-backend.rst

 Dogtag Plugin
 -------------

-Dogtag is the upstream project corresponding to the Red Hat Certificate System. a robust, full-featured PKI solution that contains a Certificate Manager (CA) and a Key Recovery Authority (KRA) which is used to securely store secrets.
+Dogtag is the upstream project corresponding to the Red Hat Certificate System, a robust, full-featured PKI solution that contains a Certificate Manager (CA) and a Key Recovery Authority (KRA) which is used to securely store secrets.